AdaGold/viewing-party/README.md

 2. Find the test file that contains the test you want to run.
 Ensure that the test(s) you want to run isn't skipped.

     - Check the `tests` folder, and find the test file you want to run
    - In that test file, read through each test case
-   - Remove all lines that contain `@pytest.mark.skip()`

-3. For each test, check if the test is complete or not.

-  - If it is incomplete, write the test.
+      - If it is incomplete, complete the test.
-    - Is this a nominal or edge case?
+        - *Is this a nominal or edge case?*
-    - What type of input do we need to test this case?
+        - *What type of input do we need to test this case?*
-    - What is the expected output for the given input?
+        - *What is the expected output for the given input?*

-  - If it is complete, read the test critically.
-    - How does this test map on to the requirement described in the project instructions?
-    - What is the expected output for the given input?
+   - Remove the lines that contain `@pytest.mark.skip()` for the test(s) you want to run.

-4. Run the test(s)!
+3. Run the test(s)!
 (RED)
+    - *See the [Details About How to Run Tests](#details-about-how-to-run-tests) section below for more information on how to run test(s).*

 ```bash
 # Must be in activated virtual environment in the project-root directory
 $ pytest
 ```

-5. Focus on the top test failure.
+4. Focus on the top test failure.
 Read through the test failure, and understand why the failure is happening.
 Confirm your findings with a classmate.
     - If it is a test you wrote, consider whether you are actually testing what you intend to test.
-Does this test need modification?
+Does the test need modification?

-6. Make a plan to implement code to pass the test.
+5. Make a plan to implement code to pass the test.

-7. Write code in `party.py` to pass the test.
+6. Write code in `party.py` to pass the test.

-8. Re-run the tests.
+7. Re-run the tests.

-9. Repeat steps 4-8 until that test passes!
+8. Repeat steps 4-7 until that test passes!
 (GREEN)

-10. Repeats steps 3-9 until you have finished all tests in the file.
+9. Repeats steps 3-8 until you have finished all tests in the file.

+10. Consider looking for opportunities to improve your code (REFACTOR)

 11. Begin using the test file of the next wave!

-12. Look for opportunities to improve your code (REFACTOR)

-13. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window
+12. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window

 ```bash
 $ deactivate